We turned 60 years young in 2022!

 Like all not-for-profit organizations, we have faced exciting and challenging times and they continue today.
-We are proud of our 50-year-plus record of service to seniors.
+We are proud of our 60-year-plus record of service to adults in the Windsor area.

 In 1963, the agency became a member agency of the United Way.
 In 1966, we became the first seniors organization in the province to receive provincial funding through the Elderly Persons Centres Act.

 In 1973, we opened our second facility in East Windsor - the Riverside Associate Centre.
-In the same year, we joined other agencies across the province to form a provincial organization.
-We have been a proud member of the OACAO (Older Adult Centres' Association of Ontario) for more than 30 years.
+In the same year, we joined other agencies across the province to form a provincial organization - and we have now been a proud member of the OACAO (Older Adult Centres' Association of Ontario) for more than 50 years.

 In 1983, the agency purchased the former Christian Missionary Alliance Church at 706 Goyeau Street.
-The site was closed for renovations and construction for two months and opened on February 13, 1984.
+The site was closed for renovations and construction for two months before re-opening on February 13, 1984.
 Renovations continued for another year.
 Financial assistance was received from numerous foundations, service clubs, all levels of government, members and friends.

-In 1988, the Riverside Associate Centre moved to the Edward Street Community Centre, and was renamed the Edward Street Neighbourhood and Senior Centre.
-In subsequent years extensive renovations ensure accessibility were completed at both facilities.
+In 1988, the Riverside Associate Centre became the Edward St Centre when it moved to the Edward Street Neighbourhood and Senior Centre, in partnership with the City of Windsor’s Parks and Recreation Department.
+In subsequent years extensive renovations ensure accessibility was completed at both facilities.

-In the same year our Members' Council - elected representation of the membership - was constituted to recommend, advise, and liaise with members, staff, and Board of Directors.
-The members’ council was disbanded in 2012 under a new, more exclusive Board of Directors structure.
+In the same year, our Members' Council - elected representation of the membership - was constituted to recommend, advise and liaise with members, staff, and Board of Directors.
+(The members’ council was later disbanded in 2012 under a new, Board of Directors structure.)

 As the agency grew throughout the 1980s, so did our Community Support Programs - Footcare, Transportation (ESCORT), Friendly Visiting and Telephone Assurance.
 In 1990, with funding assistance from the Ministry of Community Social Services, we purchased an agency van.
-Today, our fleet of 3 vans plus a team of volunteer drivers provide more than 10,000 rides per year.
+Though our transportation program has now ended, we are still going strong with our other Community Support Programs.

 A mandatory membership policy requested by the membership was endorsed by the Members' Council, and subsequently approved by the Board of Directors in 1991.

-In response to senior requests, the Olde Sandwich Towne Senior Centre opened one day a week in West Windsor in January 1993.
-In September of that year, with the help of United Way Venture Grant funding, we expanded, opening two days a week.
-That site closed in 2002.
+In response to requests, the Olde Sandwich Towne Senior Centre opened one day a week in West Windsor in January 1993.
+In September of that year, with the help of United Way Venture Grant funding, we expanded to two days a week.
+(That site later closed in 2002.)